 Additional communications from the university regarding admission may occur concurrently.
 Reminders about missing transcripts, required fee payment, and other details may still be helpful to the prospective student and, therefore, will not be suspended during the review period.
 It is recommended students complete their academic file and not wait for an Admissions Committee outcome to request transcripts.

-Additional documentation requested may include but is not limited to:
+The Admissions Committee will require additional documentation from the prospective student which will include, but is not limited to the following items:

 In cases of suspension or expulsion: A copy of the disciplinary decision.
 These can generally be procured by contacting the Dean of Students at the previous institution(s).

 In cases of felony/person crimes:

-A copy of final adjudication for all criminal charges.
-These are most often public court records that the applicant can obtain from his/her attorney or the Clerk of the Court.
+A copy of final adjudication for all criminal charges, typically public court records that the applicant can obtain from his/her attorney or the Clerk of the Court, and

+A consent signed by the student authorizing Campbellsville University to obtain a criminal records background check on the prospective student.

 A letter of reference from a professional source who has had frequent contact with the student in the past three to six months (e.g., professor, supervisor, etc.).
 References from family members and friends do not qualify.

-The Admissions Committee will determine whether or not a conference call or web conference will be required.
+The Admissions Committee will determine whether a conference call or web conference will be required.

 Probation or parole officers or other provided references may be contacted.

-After all information is received, a thorough and holistic review of the conduct of the applicant will be conducted by the Admissions Committee.
+After all information is received from the prospective student and from the criminal records background check, a thorough and holistic review of the conduct of the applicant will be conducted by the Admissions Committee.

 The holistic review may take up to eight weeks for reviewing criminal and/or disciplinary history disclosures.
-All information submitted by the student, obtained from third parties, and created throughout the review process will be kept private and shared only with the parties necessary to conduct the review and enforce any restrictions or conditions outlined by the Admissions Committee.
+All information submitted by the student, obtained from third parties, and created throughout the review process will be kept confidential and shared only as permitted under the Family Educational Rights and Privacy Act.

 Results